Skip to content

 Dr. Khan is the author of "100 Rules of Fat Loss" — a comprehensive guide covering diet, exercise, and lifestyle modifications for long-term weight management success.

-At Max Fat Loss, under the guidance of experts like Dr. Abrar Khan, we understand the specific challenges and opportunities that Ramadan brings to your weight loss journey.
-This article will delve into how a plant-based approach can help you achieve your goals, offering practical advice tailored for the UAE lifestyle.
+At Max Fat Loss, under the guidance of experts like Dr. Abrar Khan, we understand the nuances of integrating dietary changes with cultural practices.
+This article will delve into how you can successfully navigate a plant-based fasting regimen during Ramadan, ensuring you stay energized, nourished, and on track with your weight loss journey here in the UAE.

 The Benefits of Plant-Based Fasting During Ramadan